djanovec/MidlandCode-C1/Week 3 - April 8th through April 12th/04-09-19 - API consumption and basic Asynchronous Programming/Lesson/APIs.md

     * POST/PUT (Create) - if you're logging in to a site or signing up for something that is almost always a POST request
     * GET (Read) generic calls are a simple GET call.
 Any normal page load is considered a GET request
     * POST/PATCH (Update) - Anytime you're actually changing information to a database such as changing your address or password etc.
-    * POST/DELET(Delete) - Removal of information from a database such as account deletion etc.
+    * POST/DELETE (Delete) - Removal of information from a database such as account deletion etc.
 * [Postman](https://www.getpostman.com/) is GREAT for playing around with random POST and GET requests.
 * [JSONPlaceholder](https://jsonplaceholder.typicode.com/) - Useful for testing things with javascript for XHR requests
 * [JSON](https://en.wikipedia.org/wiki/JSON) file type.
 Important for using information with some databases but the bread and butter of javascript communication with servers.